gnzlbg/static_vector/README.md

 either `std::out_of_bounds` or `std::logic_error` but in any case the interface does not end up being equal to that of `std::vector`.

+Aborting the process avoids the perils of undefined behavior but comes at the cost of enforcing a particular "error handling" mechanism in the implementation, which would not allow extending it to use, e.g., Contracts, in the future.

 The alternative is to make not exceeding the capacity a precondition on the `static_vector`'s methods.
-This approach allows implementations to provide good run-time diagnostics if they so desired, e.g., on debug builds by means of an assertion, and makes implementation that avoid run-time checks conforming as well.
+This approach allows implementations to provide good run-time diagnostics if they so desire, e.g., on debug builds by means of an assertion, and makes implementation that avoid run-time checks conforming as well.
 Since the mutating methods have a precondition, they have narrow contracts, and are not conditionally `noexcept`.
+This provides implementations that desire throwing an exception the freedom to do so, and it also provides the standard the freedom to improve these APIs by using contracts in the future.

 This proposal previously chooses this path and makes exceeding the `static_vector`'s capacity a precondition violation that results in undefined